qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

    following :ref:`writing guidelines <QGIS-documentation-guidelines>`.
 #.
 Validate your changes by filling the :guilabel:`Commit Changes` frame and
    commit directly to your branch.
 #.
-Redo the previous steps for any other file that needs to be updated to fix
+For any other file that would require an update to fix the issue, browse your
-   the issue.
+   branch file system to it, toggle to edit, modify and commit.

 Alternative 2: Using the ``Fix Me`` shortcut .............................................